Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Phenomenological results and coupling coefficients

 \subsection{Differential results and heat maps}

-In Fig.~\ref{fig:mhh} we present the di-Higgs invariant mass distribution for the SM and for the seven shape benchmarks listed in Table~\ref{tab:benchmarks}, both at NLO and \nnloapp.
+In Fig.~\ref{fig:mhh} we present the di-Higgs invariant-mass distribution for the SM and for the seven shape benchmarks listed in Table~\ref{tab:benchmarks}, both at NLO and \nnloapp.

 In Fig.~\ref{fig:mhh} we can observe a clear reduction of the scale uncertainties between NLO and \nnloapp.
-Furthermore, some of the benchmark points show a rather non-uniform differential \nnloapp/NLO $K$-factor, where in particular the region close to the Higgs boson pair production threshold is enhanced compared to NLO, while in the SM case the enhancement is stronger in the tail of the distribution.
+Furthermore, some of the benchmark points show a rather non-uniform differential \nnloapp/NLO $K$-factor, where in particular the region close to the Higgs-boson pair production threshold is enhanced compared to NLO, while in the SM case the enhancement is stronger in the tail of the distribution.
 Note that the $\chhh$ value for both benchmark 3 and 4 is close to the value $\chhh \simeq 2.5$ where the cross section goes through a minimum as a function of $\chhh$ only, and shows a dip in the $\mhh$ distribution if the other couplings are SM-like.
 However, for benchmark 4, this dip is not present because the values of the other couplings destroy the strong cancellations that lead to the dip.

 The low value of $\ct$ for benchmark 4 has the effect of reducing the contribution of the box-type diagrams to the cross section, such that the triangle-type contributions, dominating at low $\mhh$, play a larger role, even more so at \nnloapp{} due to the dominance of the soft-virtual contributions in this kinematic region.
 Note also that the coefficients $a_{24}$ and $a_{25}$ in Eq.~(\ref{eq:AcoeffsNNLO}), which are only present at NNLO, contain $\cg$ to the powers 4 and 3, respectively, therefore the influence of this coupling has a different functional dependence at NNLO, which can lead to shape distortions.

 In Fig.~\ref{fig:cg_vs_c3_LO}~(Fig.~\ref{fig:ctt_vs_c3_LO}) we present the \nnloapp{} total cross section and $K$-factor, both normalised to the corresponding SM value, in the $\chhh$--$\cg$ ($\chhh$--$\ctt$) plane.\footnote{We note that these plots have been produced based on the fit of the $a_i$ coefficients in Eq.~(\ref{eq:AcoeffsNNLO}) that is described in the following section.} Here the $K$-factor is defined as the ratio between the \nnloapp{} and LO predictions.
 The couplings are varied in the range $\chhh \in [-5,10]$, $\cg \in [-0.2,0.4]$ and $\ctt \in [-1,1.5]$, motivated by current limits~\cite{Sirunyan:2020xok,Aad:2020mkp,Sirunyan:2020icl,ATLAS-CONF-2021-016,Sirunyan:2021ybb,Sirunyan:2021fpv} in a conservative way.
 In both cases we set $c_t = 1$ and the remaining couplings to zero, except in the $\chhh$--$\cg$ case where we additionally set $\cgg = \cg/2$ in order to mimic the SMEFT situation, where the latter couplings are not independent of each other.